transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 [Validate README](https://console.transposit.com/mc/t/transposit-eng/actions/validate_readme)

 When one is publicly releasing a workflow/integrator for the first time, it's a good idea to check to make sure that the automatically-generated README has valid information for all of its fields.
-The
+The validate_readme action runs the validate_readme_for_service workflow, which calls a webhook that basically does the autogenerating-readme part of sync_workflow.
+It uses data from the manifest.json file to create a basic README file with the information a user would need to have, and provides a nice summary of the specific errors relating to data it couldn't find, like descriptions for environment variables, etc.

+After validating the README, one should re-sync the workflow to GitHub with the last action.

 (Eventually we'll have an action here to validate the workflow)